wavemotion-dave/SugarDS/readme.md

 This when that .dsk file is loaded, the emulator will sense what's between the double brackets and issue the proper RUN "ORION" command

+Note that sometimes one disk version of a game won't load properly but a different version will.
+Keep looking - you're very likely to find a version that will load and play correctly.
+Such is life with emulation and potentially dodgy disk dumps.

 Cartridge Support :
 -----------------------
 Although .CPR cartridges up to 512K are supported, this is not a CPC+ (plus) emulator.